trentsikute/globalchurch-schema/docs/description.md

 # Slot: description

-_Long-form description of the church._
+_Detailed narrative description of the church._